Persistent coherent quantum dynamics in 2D long-range magnets via magnon binding

-In this work, we address these challenges by combining large-scale numerical simulations with an effective theoretical description.
-We employ neural quantum states (NQS)~\cite{CarleoScience2017,SchmittPRL2020,SchmittScience2022,schmitt2025} to simulate the real-time dynamics of the 2D long-range transverse-field Ising model following global quenches, accessing unprecedentedly large time scales and system sizes.
-Starting from the fully polarized ferromagnetic state, we observe a slow buildup of correlations accompanied by persistent oscillations.
-To interpret this behavior, we construct an effective few-body theory whose eigenspectrum shows excellent agreement with the Fourier spectral analysis of the time evolution.
-Crucially, the effective model reveals that the long-range interactions mediate a power-law attraction between magnons, yielding multi-magnon bound states even at separations of several lattice sites, leading to a large number of bound states.
-Thus, we identify these bound states as the relevant quasiparticles for the slow relaxation.
-These findings provide an experimentally accessible framework for exploring non-equilibrium dynamics in 2D long-range quantum matter.
+In this Letter, we address these questions by combining large-scale neural quantum state (NQS) simulations~\cite{CarleoScience2017,SchmittPRL2020,SchmittScience2022,schmitt2025} with an effective theoretical description.
+We uncover a generic mechanism for persistent coherent quantum dynamics and slow relaxation in 2D long-range quantum magnets.
+As an experimentally relevant benchmark, we focus on the 2D transverse-field Ising model with power-law interactions, accessing system sizes and evolution times beyond established numerical approaches.
+Quenching from a fully polarized ferromagnetic product state, we observe slow relaxation characterized by persistent, long-lived oscillations, a striking departure from the general expectation of rapid thermalization.
+To interpret this behavior, we construct an effective theory whose eigenspectrum shows excellent agreement with the Fourier spectral analysis of the real-time dynamics.
+Crucially, the effective model reveals that long-range interactions mediate a power-law attraction between magnons, yielding multi-magnon bound states even at separations of several lattice sites and producing a large manifold of bound states.
+We thus identify extended magnon bound states as the quasiparticles governing slow relaxation in the 2D long-range Ising model, and argue that magnons form bound states whenever long-range attractive interactions compete with weak kinetic terms, making magnon binding a generic mechanism for persistent coherent dynamics in 2D long-range magnets.

 \textit{Model.}— We consider the 2D long-range quantum Ising model described by the Hamiltonian

 where $\hat{S}_i^{\mu}$ ($\mu = x,y,z$) are spin-$1/2$ operators on a square lattice of size $L \times L$ with periodic boundary conditions, and $r_{ij}$ denotes the distance between sites $i$ and $j$.
 The exponent $\alpha$ controls the range of the interaction: small values of $\alpha$ correspond to slowly decaying couplings, while $\alpha \to \infty$ recovers the nearest-neighbor limit.
 We employ Kac normalization $\mathcal{N}_\alpha = (L^2-1)^{-1}\sum_{{i<j}} r_{ij}^{-\alpha}$, which keeps the energy per site finite as $L \rightarrow \infty$.